A word about the curating process

 I am a traditionalist at heart.
 When choosing the artwork for The Mother's Cloister I felt called to share images that evoke a particular way of life.
 One that is more simple, more rhythmic, more modest, more prayerful.

 I do not believe that times past are necessarily better than our current times.
-However, perhaps we have abandoned many customs and traditions of the past which were not only beautiful and enriching, but served an important purpose.
+However, I do believe strongly in traditional roles and values.
+We have abandoned many customs and traditions of the past which were not only beautiful and enriching, but served an important purpose.

 These lovely images might encourage you to bring back some of these time-tested, old-fashioned, traditional practices.